-Click on any of the pics or names above to learn specifically about that particular Pterosaur.
+Click on any of the pictures or names above to learn specifically about that particular Pterosaur.
 The meaning of the term ‘Pterosaurs' is winged lizards.
 These flying reptiles hold a unique place in the history of the life in earth.
 In addition to insects these creatures were the first to successfully crowd the skies.

 Pterosaurs were first discovered by a group of international researchers from the Geological Institute of Beijing in the country of China and the University of Leicester situated at the United Kingdom.
 This group was the first to show clear evidence of a controversial and unusual type of evolution.